CarbonLDP/carbonldp-js-sdk/doc/README.md

 executeASKQuery( askQuery:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ boolean, Carbon.HTTP.Response.Class ]>
 ```

-Executes an ASK query in the document and returns a boolean of th result.
+Executes an ASK query in the document and returns a boolean of the result.

 *Parameters*